 It might not seem like it at first, but a simple balloon car is loaded with physics and engineering concepts!

 When the balloon is inflated it stores the compressed air as potential energy.
 When you let the air out of the balloon, the potential energy is converted into kinetic energy; this is the energy of motion or thrust, which is why the car moves.
+Because the air is pushed out rapidly backwards, there is a reaction force that pushes the car forward.
 The more air in the balloon, the more kinetic energy and the faster or further your car will travel.

 Force and Thrust are a big part of the science behind powering our balloon car.
 One type of force students may not immediately think of is Frictional Force.
 Friction is the force that resists motion when the surface of one object comes in contact with the surface of another.
 The rougher the surface your car is racing on, the more frictional force it will encounter.
 Another example of this is when kids ride their bikes.
 Think about the difference between bike riding on a smooth road, versus riding on the grass.
 Which one has more frictional force and is therefore harder to make the bike move?
 Use this knowledge of frictional force to make your balloon car race the fastest and farthest!

 This balloon car design contains one of 6 Simple Machines, the wheel and axle.
 Simple machines can help make difficult tasks easier.
 They change the force needed to complete the difficult task.
 We use simple machines for many things everyday of our lives.